 Did you know that dishwasher detergent, furniture polish, air freshener and laundry products all contain chemicals that may be tested on animals in cruel experiments?

-Write to the Home Office minister responsible for animal experiments, Mr Norman Baker, and ask for a ban on animal testing for household products and their ingredients.
+to the Home Office minister responsible for animal experiments, Lord Bates, and ask for a complete ban on the testing of household product ingredients

 is a template letter – please feel free to personalise your message before